denghongcai/deepmerge-native/README.md

 File | Contents
 -------------|----------------
 `NativeExtension.cc` | Represents the top level of the module.
 C++ constructs that are exposed to javascript are exported here
-`functions.cc` | Example top-level functions.
+`functions.cc` | top-level functions.
 These functions demonstrate how to build and return various js types.
 `index.js` | The main entry point for the node dependency `binding.gyp` | Describes your node native extention to the build system (`node-gyp`).
 As you add source files to the project, you should also add them to the binding file.